Instructor: Jim Wiseman

 Finally, I can't emphasize enough that your classmates are your best source of help.

-- communicate statistics effectively, both orally and in
+- Communicate mathematics effectively, both orally and in writing

 - Final exam: self-scheduled.

-Late work: If your project proposal or paper draft is late, you will get a zero on that part of your grade.
-Late homework and projects won't be accepted, and you won't be allowed to make up missed exams, except under very exceptional circumstances (e.g., the sasquatch attacks - and even then you should get a note from the sasquatch).
+Late work: Late work won't be accepted, and you won't be allowed to make up missed exams, except under very exceptional circumstances (e.g., the sasquatch attacks - and even then you should get a note from the sasquatch).
 In the case of a conflict that you absolutely can't resolve (for example, a religious holiday), you may arrange to take a midterm exam early.

 Cell phones: Cell phone use (including texting) is of course not permitted in class.
 Turn off cell phones, smart phones, etc., before class.